-This policy covers expected standards for dress in academic settings, in addition to all other functions of the School, to include professional meetings.
-Students are also expected to abide by any affiliate's dress policy which may be more specific than MTSA's policy.
+This covers expected standards for dress in academic settings, in addition to all other functions of the School, to include professional meetings.
+Students are also expected to abide by any affiliate's dress code which may be more specific than MTSA's policy.
 Above all, at all times the student is expected to use common sense in dress.
-Any violation of this dress policy may subject the student to an audience with and/or disciplinary action by the Dean's Council.
+Any violation of this dress code may subject the student to an audience with and/or disciplinary action by the NAP Council.